machinable-org/machinable/docs/guide/tasks.md

 ## Adjusting configuration

-Crucially, the task interface allows to adjust configuration in a clear and systematic way.
+Crucially, the task interface allows for configuration adjustments in a clear and systematic way.
 It eliminates global for-loops or manual re-runs of python scripts with different command-line parameters.

-To execute a component with adjusted configuration you can use the `version` parameter.
+To execute a component with an adjusted configuration you can use the `version` parameter.
 The following example changes the dataset and adjusts the default learning rate that has been specified in the `machinable.yaml`.

 ```python
 ml.Task().component('optimization', version={'dataset': 'mnist', 'learning_rate': 0.5})